funcgen/single_cell_atlases_quality_assessment/README.md

-# Revealing the Prevalence of Suboptimal Cells and Organs in Reference Cell Atlases:
-# An Imperative for Enhanced Quality Control
+# Revealing the Prevalence of Suboptimal Cells and Organs in Reference Cell Atlases: \nAn Imperative for Enhanced Quality Control

 This repository contains the code needed for reproducing the figures of the study "Revealing the Prevalence of Suboptimal Cells and Organs in Reference Cell Atlases: An Imperative for Enhanced Quality Control" (Montserrat-Ayuso, Esteve-Codina, bioRxiv 2024).
 Find [here]() the original publication.